iustin/corydalis/docs/install.md

     $ ./corydalis settings.yml

-Note that at the first run, it will start scanning the configured directories and parse metadata, so it will take a long while - hours - for the initial run to finish.
-This metadata should be moved to async operation, of course.
+Note that at the first run, it will start scanning the configured directories and parse metadata, so it will take a long while - maybe up to hours - for the initial run to finish, depending on both CPU and disk I/O for your storage.

 I've also seen that due to the nontrivial amount of memory used by all the filename tracking, the periodic idle GCs use non-trivial amount of